Cuberick-Orion/CIRR/README.md

       ```json
       "test1-147-1-img1": "./test1/test1-147-1-img1.png",
       ```
-    - image filenames are preserved from the NLVR2 dataset.
+    - image filenames and (train-split) sub-folder structures are preserved from the NLVR2 dataset.
  - `img_feat_<...>/`
     - A folder containing a certain type of pre-extracted image features, each file saves the feature of one image.
     - Filename is generated as such: